Getting Started

 Keep Notion.
 Aftertone is not trying to replace your knowledge base.
 Notion is where your documentation, notes, and project context live.
 Aftertone is where the tasks that come out of that work get scheduled and executed.
 The two sit comfortably alongside each other.

 The practical setup most people land on: Notion for anything you need to reference or write, Aftertone for anything with a deadline or a committed time block.
-When a Notion page generates a list of action items, paste it into Quick Capture with AI Extract and they land in your inbox ready to schedule in seconds.
+When a Notion page generates a list of action items, paste it into Quick Capture with Smart Capture and they land in your inbox ready to schedule in seconds.

 Coming from Linear